 Services are included in the price:-

-- The Car will be with you from your arrival to departure with as many stops to sight see as you want.
+- The Car will be with you from your arrival to departure with as many stops to sightseeing as you want.

 - A Driver with excellent skills and record, a good knowledge of the area you are visiting and sufficient English to communicate.

-- Transfers and land transportation according to itinerary.
+- Transfers and land transportation according to the itinerary.